RDFLib/pyLODE/README.rst

 .. note::

     This is pyLODE version 3.0.0 and it's vastly different from pyLODE < 3.0.0.
-It doesn't yet handle all the various "profiles" that pyLODE 2.13.2 does, such as SKOS _vocabularies_ & Profiles Vocabulary _profiles, it only handles OWL _ontologies_ nor all the special data types, such as JSON literals, BUT, it generated HTML in a much more organised manner and the code is both more efficient and much more maintainable, which is why it's been made. v 3.1.0 and so on will catch up to all of v 2.13.2's features.
+It doesn't yet handle all the various "profiles" that pyLODE 2.13.2 does, such as SKOS _vocabularies_ & Profiles Vocabulary _profiles, it only handles OWL _ontologies_ nor all the special data types, such as JSON literals, BUT, it generates HTML in a much more straightforward manner and the code is both more efficient and much more maintainable, which is why it's been made. v 3.x will eventually catch up to all of v 2.13.2's features.

     To access v 2.13.2 of pyLODE, either `download it from PyPI <https://pypi.org/project/pyLODE/2.13.2/>`_, `check it out from GitHub <https://github.com/RDFLib/pyLODE/releases/tag/2.13.2>`_ or access it via the `online service <http://pylode.surroundaustralia.com/>`_.